FIRSTdotorg/automation-sig-www/bcp-guide/before_you_soar.md

-    have a wide-ranging impact on the organisation\'s business (e.g., shutting down servers, changing firewall rules), and lower-risk ones, which include blocking a user account after multiple failed logins, blacklisting email used in phishing, and so on.
+    have a wide-ranging impact on the organisation\'s business (e.g., shutting down servers, changing firewall rules), and lower-risk ones, which include blocking a user account after multiple failed logins, blocklisting email used in phishing, and so on.

 -   Regularly review the playbooks and make sure that the analysts' lessons learned are captured in any new iteration.
 You may wish to establish a regular cycle, which can come in the form of dedicated workshops with your *Tier 1* security investigators or external experts, such as red teamers.
-Consider using well established frameworks to manage your playbook use cases, such as the Dutch Management, Growth and Metrics & assessment (MaGMa) Framework.
+Consider using well-established frameworks to manage your playbook use cases, such as the Dutch Management, Growth and Metrics & assessment (MaGMa) Framework.